shengye000/BeyondJenBot/README.md

 2. Added a reminder for when there are user(s) in the queue and an hourly status update.
 3. All emotes are callable by commands, like !hi, !claus, !nap.
 4. Added many hidden commands.
 5. Several optimzation code in the back for a more pleasant experience.

+### February 6, 2021 Update

+1. Added an !on and !off for notifications.
+2. Hopefully fixed timer desync bug from last update.
+3. Added a misc help.